Export Controls Handbook

 E.3.7 EXCOL Field: Description

-Do not describe the purpose, use, or physical appearance of the product; this should be provided instead in the field “Overall Description of Goods and End-Use” (see section E.3.4).
-Do not include references to the Export Control List (self-assessments should be provided in the field “ECL No.”, section E.3.14).
+Additional description related details on packaging, use, or physical appearance of the product may be provided in the field “Overall Description of Goods and End-Use” (see section E.3.4).
+Do not include references to the Export Control List (self-assessments should be provided in the field “ECL No.”, section E.3.14), Sales or Purchase Order numbers or information that the sale was made in another foreign currency (e.g. that the sale was in US dollars).
+This information can be placed in the “Applicant/Exporter Comments” field.

 Example of how to complete line item description in EXCOL: